Tencent/VasSonic/README.md

 VasSonic is under the BSD license.
 See the [LICENSE](https://github.com/Tencent/VasSonic/blob/master/LICENSE) file for details.

 ## The End
-If you are interested in VasSonic, don't forget to STAR it and Make web much better together!
+If you are interested in VasSonic, don't forget to STAR [it](https://github.com/Tencent/VasSonic).

+VasSonic's mission is making Web much better!

+Thank you for reading!

 [1]: https://github.com/Tencent/VasSonic/blob/master/assets/20170705120005424.gif
 [2]: https://github.com/Tencent/VasSonic/blob/master/assets/20170705120029897.gif